gpeterson406/Greenwood_Book/_book/09-caseStudies.md

-ANOVA (that is a repeat of what you would have seen had you done the practice problem earlier in the book and the related interaction plot) -- there is little to no evidence against the null hypothesis of no interaction between Time and Treatment group on Epworth scale ratings ($F(1,46)=1.37$, p-value$=0.2484$ as seen in Table \@ref(tab:Table9-2)).
+ANOVA (that is a repeat of what you would have seen had you done the practice problem earlier in the book and the related interaction plot) -- there is little to no evidence against the null hypothesis of no interaction between Time and Treatment group on Epworth scale ratings ($F(1,46) = 1.37$, p-value$ = 0.2484$ as seen in Table \@ref(tab:Table9-2)).
 But this model assumes all the observations are independent and so does not account for the repeated measures on the same subjects.
 It ends up that if we account for systematic differences in subjects, we can (sometimes) find the differences we are interested in more clearly.
 We can see that this model does not really seem to capture the full structure of the real data by comparing simulated data to the original one, as in Figure \@ref(fig:Figure9-14).
 The real data set had fairly strong relationships between the pre and post scores but this connection seems to disappear in responses simulated from the estimated Two-Way ANOVA model (that assumes all observations are independent).

 ```r